Liliane Bettencourt: Biography

-As of December 2012, Bettencourt owned 185,661,879 (30.5%) of the outstanding shares of L'Oréal, of which 76,441,389 (12.56%) shares are effectively held in trust (for her daughter).
-The remainder is owned as follows: 178,381,021 (29.78%) shares owned by Nestlé, 229,933,941 (37.76%) shares are publicly held, and the remainder are held as treasury stock or in the company savings plan.
-The Bettencourt family and Nestlé act in concert pursuant to a shareholders' agreement.
+As of December 2012, Bettencourt owned 185,661,879 (30.5%) of the outstanding shares of L'Oréal, of which 76,441,389 (12.56%) shares were effectively held in trust (for her daughter).
+The remainder were owned as follows: 178,381,021 (29.78%) shares owned by Nestlé, 229,933,941 (37.76%) shares were publicly held, and the remainder were held as treasury stock or in the company savings plan.
+The Bettencourt family and Nestlé acted in concert pursuant to a shareholders' agreement.
 Bettencourt ended her board director tenure on 13 February 2012 and her grandson, Jean-Victor, was appointed as board director.
 Bettencourt's daughter and her daughter's husband (Jean-Pierre Meyers) are also members of the board of directors.

 Bettencourt generally shunned media attention and granted few interviews.
 From 2007, she faced intense media scrutiny and publicity over her relationship with François-Marie Banier, the estrangement with her daughter Françoise and her alleged funding of conservative French politicians, including former French president Nicolas Sarkozy.
 In August 2012, she sold her private island, D'Arros Island, to a Seychelles-registered conservation business linked to the Swiss Save our Seas Foundation, for £60 million.

 Bettencourt died on 21 September 2017.
 The funeral service was held at Église Saint-Pierre in Neuilly-sur-Seine.